Skip to content

 Warning

-Handle the test setup taking care to not break thin wires and connectors
+Handle the test setup taking care to not break thin wires and connectors.

 3.1 Installing ETS test suite

 Before any 2FOC board can be tested, the test software must be installed on the PC.
-In order to do this, it is enough to run 2FOC ADC.exe and to follow the instructions that will be shown on the screen.
+In order to do this, it is enough to run 2FOC-Setup.exe and to follow the instructions that will be shown on the screen.
 During the installation the Microchip MPLAB IDE will be also installed.
 Please do not change the default destination folder.
 You can skip (cancel) the MPLAB installation if a recent MPLAB ( version >= 8.46 ) is installed in the default destination folder on the PC.
 If the following screen appears during the installation of MPLAB, it is safe to click “ignore”

 3.2 UI Brief Description